jtouzi/aws_global_accelerator/lab-7-aga-performance/README.md

 Destination not reached
 ```

-## Time to download a 100KB file from AWS Global Accelerator vs directly from the ALBs
+## Measuring the Total Time to download a 100KB file from AWS Global Accelerator vs directly from the ALBs

 Create a file named *"curl-format.txt"* with the following content: